 Why not pair it with the best possible material?

-Vitamin E and Ferulic Acid has been found to work synergistically with Vitamin C to help with cell regeneration (collagen production) and photoprotection!
+Vitamin E and Ferulic Acid have been found to work synergistically with Vitamin C to help with cell regeneration (collagen production) and photoprotection!
 All three antioxidants work in their respective hydrophilic and lipophilic compartments of the cell to limit UV damage and reduce cell apoptosis (cell death).

 TOP TIPS For Vitamin C in Skincare:

-By now you must be clear about the benefits of Vitamin C and about its unstable and high maintenance nature.
+By now you must be clear about the benefits of Vitamin C and about its unstable and high-maintenance nature.

 To help you incorporate Vitamin C into your skincare routine here are our top tips: